Summer Camps for Individuals with Disabilities

 Camp Sun-N-Fun offers children and adults with developmental disabilities an opportunity to participate in and enjoy summer recreational activities.
 Camp Sun-N-Fun provides opportunities to make new friends, opportunities to develop independence and opportunities to gain self-esteem through success in fun activities such as nature appreciation, arts and crafts, sports and games, music and dance, themed parties and much more.
 Both residential and day camp opportunities are available.
 Call 856.848.8648 for more information.

 Camp NOVA is a wonderful opportunity for children and young adults living with Epilepsy and other developmental disabilities.
-Camp NOVA, which provides an exciting an independent camping experience in an environment filled with fun experiences and memories that last a lifetime, is a one-week overnight camp for young people ages 12 and up.
+Camp NOVA is a one-week, overnight camp for young people ages 12 and up.
 Camp activities include acting, arts and crafts, boating, fishing, karate, swimming, and yoga.

-Camp Warren provides quality camping experiences and supports for individuals with intellectual and developmental disabilities and their families from the last week of June through the beginning of August.
+Camp Warren provides quality camping experiences and supports for individuals with intellectual and developmental disabilities and their families.
+Adult residential camps are available for two weeks during the summer and four weeks of day camp are provided for both adults and children.
 Camp Warren operates for all ages.
-For more information call 908.689.7525 (ext.
+For more information, call 908.689.7525 (ext.
 209).